 With both whole and universal life insurance policies, the accrued cash value is separate from the death benefit.
 Upon the passing of the insured, the life insurance company keeps the cash value, and the beneficiaries only receive the death benefit.

 Cashing Out On Whole Life Insurance

-In the explanation above, it should be emphasized that a policyholder may either use the living benefit (the accrued cash value), or receive the death benefit, but not the combined value of the two.
+In the explanation above, it should be emphasized that with a whole life insurance policy, a policyholder may either use the living benefit (the accrued cash value), or receive the death benefit.
+But not the combined value of the two.